 About responsive ads

-Responsive ads offer more flexibility with minimal set up.
+Responsive ads offer more flexibility with minimal preparation.
 They automatically adjust their size, appearance, and format to fit just about any available ad space.
 For example, your responsive ad might show as a native banner ad on one site and a dynamic text ad on another, as it automatically transforms itself to fit precisely where you need it to go to meet your advertising goals.
 As such, responsive ads can increase your reach and impact while also saving you time.

 This article gives you an overview of responsive ads.
 For instructions, jump to Create a responsive ad for Display.